Catholic troops should be able to reject vaccine if it violates their conscience, archbishop says

 “Notwithstanding the moral permissibility of these vaccines, the Church treasures her teaching on the sanctity of conscience,” wrote Broglio, who has supported the Pentagon’s vaccine mandate for U.S. troops.
 “Accordingly, no one should be forced to receive a COVID-19 vaccine if it would violate the sanctity of his or her conscience.”

 Broglio’s statement comes as hundreds of thousands of U.S. service members remain unvaccinated or only partially vaccinated despite the mandate, according to the Pentagon.
-Though the military’s vaccination rate has climbed since August after Defense Department leaders, acting on a directive from President Biden, established deadlines for the nation’s 2.1 million troops to get vaccinated, the troops’ response has been scattershot, according to data assessed by The Washington Post.
+Although the military’s vaccination rate has climbed since August after Defense Department leaders, acting on a directive from President Biden, established deadlines for the nation’s 2.1 million troops to get vaccinated, the troops’ response has been scattershot, according to data assessed by The Washington Post.

 As of last week, active-duty members of the Navy had the highest rate with about 90 percent fully vaccinated, while the Marine Corps had the lowest rate among active-duty service members at 76.5 percent.
-About 81 percent of active troops each in the Army and the Air Force were fully immunized.
-Those on active duty are expected to be fully vaccinated by Dec.
-15, while Reserve and National Guard units have been given a June 30 deadline.
+About 81 percent of active troops each in the Army and the Air Force were fully vaccinated.

+While the Air Force has the most aggressive timeline to get all of their active and reservist airmen vaccinated by Dec.
+2, the deadline for Army National Guard and Army Reserve units stretches into next summer.
+Those components make up roughly a quarter of the entire U.S. military, and they account for nearly 40 percent of the 62 service-member deaths due to covid-19, according to the data assessed by The Post.

 More military personnel died of coronavirus infections last month than in all of 2020 — and none of those who died were fully vaccinated, said Pentagon spokesman Maj.
 Charlie Dietz.
 Defense officials expect deaths to decrease in coming months.

 About a quarter-million service members have been infected with the virus since the start of the pandemic, according to Pentagon data.
-The rise in military infections, hospitalizations and deaths mirrored the summer surge fueled by the highly transmissible delta variant and the millions who remain unvaccinated.
+The rise in military infections, hospitalizations and deaths mirrored the summer surge fueled by the highly transmissible delta variant and the millions in the United States who remain unvaccinated.

-Broglio’s suggestion that Catholic troops can reject coronavirus vaccination also comes as questions over religious exemptions for the vaccine have emerged as more mandates are implemented nationwide.
+Broglio’s suggestion that Catholic troops can reject coronavirus vaccination comes at the same time that questions over religious exemptions for the vaccine have emerged as more mandates are implemented nationwide.
 On Tuesday, a federal judge in New York ruled that the state could not impose vaccine mandates on health-care workers unless employers were allowed to consider religious exemption requests.

 The military’s vaccine mandate does allow for religious exemptions, though how to obtain one is determined by each branch’s regulations, Pentagon press secretary John F. Kirby said during a meeting with the media Tuesday.